How CodeScene Differs From Traditional Code Analysis Tools

 CodeScene identifies and prioritizes technical debt based on how the organization works with the code.
 That is, CodeScene puts technical metrics into a business context.
 It’s a game changer as developers and managers can now prioritize technical debt using a shared model.

 The analysis is completely automated.
-CodeScene is prioritizes a small part of your codebase – typically 1-4% – that points to the most likely return on any code quality investments:
+CodeScene prioritizes a small part of your codebase – typically 1-4% – that points to the most likely return on any code quality investments:

 CodeScene compared to Static Analysis (SonarQube)